 When I was six years old, we moved to Los Angeles.
 My father, mother, baby brother and I all piled into our 1951 Green Hudson Hornet (I thought it looked like a big watermelon) and hit the open road.
 I don’t remember if we had a trailer for our “stuff” or what.
 Probably, we left everything behind and only brought our personal belongings and household necessities like dishes, sheets, towels, and such.

-We settled in Tarzana.
+We settled in Tarzana, California.
 When it became clear that my brother was allergic to pine sap, we moved to the Wyvernwood Garden Apartments in Boyle Heights, a suburb of Los Angeles.
 In the 1950s these were first-rate apartments with good schools and safe living.
-They are still there and according to the marketing, remain in top shape.
+The apartments are still there and according to the marketing, remain in top shape.

 The apartment building we lived in faced a wide expanse of lawn.
 Another building faced us from a low hill.
 I slept in the living room on an army cot.
 My mother, father, and baby brother slept in the bedroom.
 One night shortly after going to bed, I was startled by bright lights shining through the windows.
 Curious, I got up and looked out.